williamchenghu/fullstack-hy2020-backend/README.md

 Expand the validation so that the name stored in the database has to be at least three characters long, and the phone number must have at least 8 digits.

 Expand the frontend so that it displays some form of error message when a validation error occurs.
 Error handling can be implemented by adding a _catch_ block.

+## 3.21 Deploying the database backend to production

+Generate a new "full stack" version of the application by creating a new production build of the frontend, and copy it to the backend repository.
+Verify that everything works locally by using the entire application from the address https://localhost:3001.

+Push the latest version to Heroku and verify that everything works there as well.